-Ground Rules for the 2019 National Agreement Midterm Reopener Negotiations between Internal Revenue Service and National Treasury Employees Union
+Ground Rules for the 2025 National Agreement Midterm Reopener Negotiations between Internal Revenue Service and National Treasury Employees Union

-This agreement is entered into pursuant to the provisions of the Federal Service Labor-Management Relations Statute, 5 USC § 7101, et seq., and serves as the procedural ground rules governing term bargaining between the Internal Revenue Service (IRS or Employer) and the National Treasury Employees Union (NTEU or Union) over a midterm reopener agreement to the 2016 National Agreement.

-- 1. The parties will exchange written proposals on September 29, 2017. - 2.
-Proposals may include amendments to five (5) current articles and two (2) new articles proposed by each party, as well as Article 9.
-In addition, either party may propose ground rules for the 2021 successor term negotiations.
+- 1. This agreement is entered into pursuant to the provisions of the Federal Service Labor-Management Relations Statute, 5 U.S.C. § 7101, et seq., and serves as the procedural ground rules governing term bargaining between the Internal Revenue Service (IRS or Employer) and the National Treasury Employees Union (NTEU or Union) over the mid-term reopener agreement to the 2022 National Agreement. - 2.
+The parties will exchange written proposals on September 29, 2023. - 3.
+Proposals may include amendments to up to three (3) current articles and one (1) new article by each party (except that Article 9 may only be opened at the election of NTEU and Article 13 may only be opened at the election of the Employer).
+In addition, either party may propose ground rules for the end-of-term negotiations.
 Such ground rules will contain a mediation/factfinding process unless the Parties mutually agree otherwise.
-These ground rules will be in addition to the seven (7) articles that can be opened by either party. - 3.
+These ground rules will be in addition to any articles opened by either party. - 4.
 Proposals may be amended or modified during bargaining.
-Such amendments or modifications must be consistent with Article 47 of the National Agreement. - Bargaining will be conducted for five weeks (all non-contiguous, unless mutually agreed otherwise) between October 16, 2017, and January 12, 2018.
-The parties will schedule the times and dates for bargaining within that time frame. - 5.
-If needed, mediation/arbitration will be conducted between January 22, 2018, and February 9, 2018.
-The parties will schedule mediation/arbitration times and dates during that time frame.
-Unless mutually agreed otherwise, the parties will schedule mediation during the week of January 22, 2018 and, if necessary, factfinding during the week of February 5, 2018. - 6.
-Normally, face-to-face bargaining will be conducted from 1:00 PM to 5:00 PM on the first day of each session and 9:00 AM to Noon on the last day of each session.
+Such amendments or modifications must be consistent with Article 47 of the National Agreement. - 5.
+In person bargaining will be conducted for three (3) weeks (all non-contiguous, unless mutually agreed otherwise) during October, November and, if necessary, December 2023. - 6.
+If needed, one (1) week of mediation will be conducted in January 2024; and one (1) week of factfinding will be conducted by February 7, 2024. - 7.
+Normally, face-to-face bargaining will be conducted from 1:30 PM to 5:00 PM on the first day of each session and 9:00 AM to Noon on the last day of each session.
 Otherwise, face-to-face bargaining will begin at 9:00 AM and end at to 4:30 PM.
 Federal holidays will be observed.
-The parties may agree to expand these time frames based upon the need to facilitate resolution of issues through the collective bargaining process to include bargaining on weekends, nights and holidays. - The negotiations will be conducted in hotel space located in the Washington, D.C. metropolitan area or in IRS and/or NTEU office space in Washington, D.C.
+The parties may agree to expand these time frames based upon the need to facilitate resolution of issues through the collective bargaining process to include bargaining on weekends, nights and holidays. - 8.
+Unless otherwise agreed, the site of the negotiations will alternate between IRS and NTEU office space in Washington, D.C. - 9.
+By mutual agreement and to expedite bargaining and facilitate the resolution of issues, the parties may conduct simultaneous bargaining at certain times and places to be agreed upon during any portion of the bargaining.
+Bargaining may also include the use of mini-bargaining teams. - 10.
+If an impasse remains following the last bargaining session (or sooner if the parties mutually agree), the parties will employ the services of a neutral third-party Factfinder to use a combination of mediation and arbitration techniques to resolve any impasses.
+Prior to July 31, 2023, the parties will select a Factfinder pursuant to the following process.
+Absent mutual agreement on the neutral, the Parties will obtain a list from FMCS or AAA of eleven (11) neutrals who meet the following criteria: - a.)
+At least ten (10 years of experience in Federal sector mediation and arbitration; - b.)
+Must be an attorney: - c.)
+Must be a National Academy member; and - d.)
+Can be located anywhere in CONUS.